top of page

 A question might be raised as to whether adoption is to be considered as a part of active or of passive justification.

-In active justification a right to eternal life is given into our possession, but in passive justification it is made use of and applied to us.
-I know that Turretin says adoption is the “bestowal of a right to life, flowing from Christ's righteousness,” but it’s clear from the context* that he’s thinking of adoption properly speaking as part of the form of passive justification and not active justification, so he means here that it is bestowed inasmuch as it is made use of and applied to us.
-Just as we can distinguish active and passive justification, so we could also do the same with active and passive adoption, identifying the first with part of the form of active justification/imputation and the latter as adoption proper, part of the form of justification.
+In active justification it is said that a right to eternal life is given into our possession, but in passive justification it is made use of and applied to us; but better and more precisely, in active justification we are given the merit of Christ (his righteousness; the matter which makes up right to life), in passive, the reward of that merit (a formal right to life).
+First the meritorious cause is morally communicated to us and only then the benefit of that merit, viz. right to life, as our right to life is not groundless.
+Turretin says adoption is the “bestowal of a right to life, flowing from Christ's righteousness,” it’s clear from the context* that he’s thinking of adoption properly speaking as part of the form of passive justification and not active justification, so he means here that it is bestowed inasmuch as it is made use of and applied to us.
+Thus, here he is speaking properly of passive justification where we recieve the benefit of right to life, rather than of active justification where the merit which gives right to life is given to us.
+Yet just as we can distinguish active and passive justification, so we could also do the same with what we might call active and passive adoption, identifying the first with part of the form of active justification/imputation inasmuch as it involves the communication of the merit which will result in passive justification and the latter as adoption proper, part of the form of justification.

 *For instance, the fact he says it flows from Christ’s righteousness (presumably imputed), and his definition does not specify “justification” as active justification, and thus I assume it should be taken in its usual sense of passive justification: “that adoption is included in justification itself as a part which, with the remission of sins, constitutes the whole of this benefit.
 Nor can it be distinguished from adoption except inasmuch as it is taken strictly for remission of sins, since in its formal conception it includes also acceptation to life, which flows from the imputation of Christ's righteousness.”
 Whether I am right or wrong in my reading of Turretin here is not important since we can distinguish active and passive adoption as I did above.